Dabz/ccloudexporter/README.md

 In real world, customers would want to integrate with their existing logging, monitoring and alerting solutions.
 Here, we're trying to accommodate as many tooling examples as possible to showcase how the Metrics API can be integrated with.

 ## Splunk
 Let's take a look at how to see the cloud metrics on Splunk dashboard.
-Let's create a docker-compose yaml to include:
+A docker-compose yaml is created to include:
 * cclouder exporter image itself to pull metrics from the CCloud MetricsAPI
 * Splunk's Open Telemetry Collector that'd scrape from Prometheus' /metrics endpoint housed inside the cclouder exporter container
 * Splunk standalone container to receive the metrics
 * This set up is done by tweaking the needed details [here](https://github.com/signalfx/splunk-otel-collector/tree/main/examples/prometheus-federation)

 ### How to run
-* Run the [docker.compose.yaml](./integration/splunk/docker-compose.yml) using command docker-compose up --build
+* Run the [docker.compose.yaml](./integration/splunk/docker-compose.yaml) using command docker-compose up --build
 * Check analytics workspace [here](http://localhost:18000/en-US/app/search/analytics_workspace)
 * Metrics will show up like this:
 ![Splunk metrics screenshot](./integration/splunk/splunk.png)